lackhand/princess/tools/traits/gifts.md

 A princess can make new specific gifts available by purchasing a trait or secret, using _borrow_ or _create_ downtime actions, and depending on genre you may also be able to do these things in a **memory** or **decree**.

+The secret is that most _gifts_ are just _traits_ (perhaps "gift fictional traits"), which just act as permissions (picking a lock with a pick) or modify effect and risk (wielding a sword or shield).

 # Physical Gifts

 Crowbars, bicycles, motorbikes, potato canons, cameras, pies, scarves, bookends, paintings: mundane items.
 Anything you could make in shop class or by watching videos online is common.
 Anything else (machines, medicines, etc) might need to be researched or require a more advanced workshop and research first.

-If you need guidance for purchase difficulties, roughly the more detailed something's name is, the higher tier:
+If you need guidance for purchase difficulties, roughly the more detailed something's name is, the higher **tier**:
 * Single syllable abstract objects -- sword (I), gun (I), car (I), gem (I) -- get you toy versions at best.
   * Of course, you could get an automobile (IV; if "brand new", VI!) or motorbike (III)...
   * Can you get a bike (I) or must you get a bicycle (III)?
 Bike's probably fine.